AvramRobert/buccaneer/docs/documentation.md

 }
 ```
 ### Running commands
-Commands are run by _interpreting_ a command line input relative to the command signature.
-The input is taken and matched against the command signature.
+Commands are run by _interpreting_ a command line input relative to a command signature.
+The input is taken and matched against that signature.
 If the input
-conforms to the signature, then the function associated with that signature is run.
+conforms to the signature, then the function associated with it is run.
 Otherwise, the inconsistencies and errors are accumulated and returned as a failure.
 <br />
 <br />
-buccaneer comes with a number of interpreters that do all of this and
+*buccaneer* comes with a number of interpreters that do all of this and
 more.
 Let's take the previously defined calculator commands and run some of them:
 ```scala
 import buccaneer.core.Interpreter